 Rick Beyer is a best-selling author, an award-winning documentary filmmaker, and a longtime history enthusiast.
 Beyer first heard about the Ghost Army in 2005 and began work on an independent documentary film about the unit, The Ghost Army, which premiered on PBS in 2013.
 He has also made documentary films for History, National Geographic Channel, A&E, the Smithsonian Institution, and many others.

 He is the author of the popular The Greatest Stories Never Told series of history books, described by the Chicago Tribune as “an old-fashioned sweetshop full of tasty morsels.”
-Beyer and his wife, Marilyn Rea Beyer, live in historic Lexington, Massachusetts.
+He also wrote Rivals Unto Death: Alexander Hamilton and Aaron Burr.
+Beyer and his wife, Marilyn Rea Beyer, live in Chicago.

 Elizabeth Sayles is an award-winning illustrator of children’s books.
 She has illustrated more than twenty-nine books, including I Already Know I Love You by Billy Crystal, a New York Times bestseller, as well as The Goldfish Yawned, which Liz also wrote.